ngrx/platform/projects/ngrx.io/content/guide/data/entity-reducer.md

 Provide this array with the `ENTITY_COLLECTION_META_REDUCERS` injection token where you import the `NgRxDataModule`.

-The `EntityReducerFactory` injects it and composes the array of _MetaReducers_ into a single _meta-MetaReducer_.
+The `EntityCollectionReducerRegistry` injects it and composes the array of _MetaReducers_ into a single _meta-MetaReducer_.
 The earlier _MetaReducers_ wrap the later ones in the array.